From compact localized states to many-body scars in the random quantum comb

 In the case of generic offshoots connected to the backbone, the existence of such CL states is not guaranteed.
 Indeed, using the above construction, if the two ends of the cluster at sites $x-1$ and $x+1$ have an identical offshoot with an eigenstate at energy $E_n^{\text{cl}}$, then the intervening offshoot at site $x$ must satisfy $E_n^{\text{cl}} + W_{E_n^{\text{cl}}}(\ell_x) = 0$ for there to exist a CL state with energy $E_n^{\text{cl}}$ (i.e., an eigenstate satisfying $\psi_{x-1,0}=\psi_{x+1,0}=0$, which does not connect to the remainder of the chain).
 This general condition, twinned with the exact expression for $W_\epsilon(\ell)$ in Eq.~\eqref{eqn:1d-offshoot-greens-fn}, can then be used to deduce the rule for the length of the intervening chain required to give rise to a CL state at energy $E_n^{\text{cl}}$:

 with $m \subset \mathbb{N}$ such that $\ell_x \in \mathbb{N}$.
-Such considerations also apply in higher dimensions (i.e., a clean $d$ dimensional hypercubic tight binding model augmented by linear offshoots), where analogous states can be constructed.
-In this case, a compact localised state is hosted by an arrangement of offshoots satisfying~\eqref{eqn:CL-length-requirement} where the central site is connected to an offshoot of length $\ell_x$, and all neighbouring sites are connected to offshoots of length $\ell_{x+1}$.
+Such considerations also apply in higher dimensions (i.e., a clean $d$-dimensional hypercubic tight-binding model augmented by linear offshoots), where analogous states can be constructed.
+In this case, a compact localised state is hosted by an arrangement of offshoots satisfying Eq.~\eqref{eqn:CL-length-requirement} where the central site is connected to an offshoot of length $\ell_x$, and all neighbouring sites are connected to offshoots of length $\ell_{x+1}$.

 It is important to note that these CL states are distributed with a finite density throughout the bandwidth of the offshoots $|E| < 2t_2$, and the corresponding eigenvalues, $E_n^{\text{cl}}(\ell) = -2t_2 \cos\left( \frac{n\pi}{\ell+1} \right)$, are extensively degenerate.
 It is easy to estimate the average number of such states at $E \in \{E_n^{\text{cl}}\}$ by counting the expected number of occurrences of the above structures.
 A consequence of these macroscopically degenerate energies is that the configuration-averaged density of states $\rho(E) = \overline{\sum_{\tilde{E}}\frac{\delta(E-\tilde{E})} {\text{dim}(\mathcal{H})}} $, where $\text{dim}(\mathcal{H})$ is the dimension of the Hilbert space, will exhibit non-analytic points at $E \in \{E_n^{\text{cl}}\}$, as shown in Fig.~\ref{fig:density_states}.
 These CL states can also be found in special translationally invariant comb structures, where they form flat bands.
 Figure~\ref{fig:simplified_system_212} shows a comb lattice that hosts $2L/3$ such CL states at energies $E = \pm t_2$ [see Eq.~\eqref{eq:eigenstates_t2}].